Library Research Guide

 The Library & Your Research: This Graduate Workshop Series offers free seminars (approximately an hour long) to help you enhance your scholarly endeavors.
 (And may just make your school life a little easier.)
 Find more information on this page.

-Find out where more service locations, study spots, and computer labs have been set up following the Hale Library fire.
+Find out where more library locations, study spots, and computer labs have been set up following the Hale Library fire.

-Document Delivery is a service offered by the ILL team, where they will scan articles or book chapters, up to 50 pages, or microforms up to 30 pages, and send them to you.
+Document Delivery is a service offered by ILL, where staff will scan articles or book chapters, up to 50 pages, and send them to you.
 This service is for items owned by K-State Libraries.
 Plan on 5-7 days for PDF scans to arrive.

 Distance Students can use both of these services but ILL requests will be mailed to your office or home.
 This includes students who may be completing their field experience outside of Manhattan and want materials sent to them.
 Students are responsible for any return postage of physical materials.
 For document delivery allow for 4-12 days.
 For ILL requests allow for 6-17 days for physical items.

-Purdue OWL: Purdue's OWL, Online Writing Lab, is the definitive source for formatting and citation guidelines, including APA and MLA.
+Purdue OWL: Purdue's Online Writing Lab (OWL), is the definitive source for formatting and citation guidelines, including APA and MLA.
 This is a great resource.